-Having pioneered the use of criminal profiling over a number of years Dr James A. Brussel formally documented his work in 1968 in his book 'casebook of a criminal psychiatrist'.
+Widely credited with undertaking the first systematic offender profile within a criminal investigation, Dr James A. Brussel pioneered the use of criminal profiling and formally documented his work in 1968 in his landmark book 'casebook of a criminal psychiatrist'.
 It was read with great interest by Howard Teten a FBI agent who was teaching a course in criminology at the time.

 The following extracts are taken from an interview Teten gave and it provides a fascinating insight into the FBI’s criminal profiling history and approach.